w32blaster/telegram-notification-resource/README.md

 # telegram-notification-resource
 Resource for Concourse CI to send messages to Telegram.
+You can pass your message from tasks with text file, or send a static message.

 ![Telegram Botfather](https://core.telegram.org/file/811140763/1/PihKNbjT8UE/03b57814e13713da37)